ElectronSutra/venture/pages/the-realm/immaculates/immaculacy.md

 ---
 layout: default
-title: Immaculatism
+title: Immaculacy
-permalink: /the-realm/immaculatism/
+permalink: /the-realm/immaculacy/
 parent: The Realm
 nav_order: 4
 has_children: true
 ---

-# Immaculatism
+# Immaculacy

-_Immaculatism_ is the state religion of the Realm and the one true understanding of faith and self in Creation.
+_Immaculacy_ is the state religion of the Realm and the one true understanding of faith and self in Creation.
 The Realm's spiritual life is administered by the Immaculate Order, the body attached to the state which comprises the monks and laity who recognize the Mouth of Peace as spiritual authority.